Intercessors, do you ever feel like God has forgotten you? If so, you need to hear this word today … because, intercessors, God has NOT forgotten you.

-You see the answers to your prayers.
-I know; I’m not talking about that.
+If that’s you, it doesn’t mean God doesn’t answer your prayers.
+I know you see the answers to your prayers.
+I’m not talking about that.

 The Lord has a hidden gem for you today in Isaiah 62:6-9.
 Don’t just look at my reference and stop reading, thinking you know this already, either.
 Check out the Hebrew nugget below!